sebastienminne/poc-angular2/README.md

 ```

-I had to do this manipulation :
+I had to do this manipulation : explain on angular-cli [website](https://github.com/angular/angular-cli/wiki/3rd-party-libs)

 need to add primeng and primeui to angular-cli-build.js